aura80/selenium_tema_5_adjusted/README.md

     a sequence but we don't want to keep all the values obtained in the memory.
 We use 'yield' instead of 'return' because return sends just a specific value back to it's caller and yield can send back a sequence of values back to it's caller. yield driver will return the webdriver instance.
     In the end of the file the driver is closed using driver.quit().
+So, the 'conftest.py' file is the setup for tests and it describes what is done before and after each test.

         The 'test_automation_page.py' file contains all the main five classes imported at the beginning.
 Below are the twenty-one test methods which begin with 'test' in their name and have 'browser' as a parameter.
 In every method I firstly made an object